Drowning by Numbers: Track listing

 The back cover of the album booklet has a large number "58".
 Fred Ritzel has pointed out that the Skipping Girl (played by Natalie Morse) reaches number 58 in her counting game.
 These are subtle ways of drawing attention to the key bars of the Mozart piece.

 Reception

-Reviews for Drowning by Numbers were mostly favourable, with the film garnering an 87% approval rating on Rotten Tomatoes from 15 critics.
+Reviews for Drowning by Numbers were mostly favourable.
 Roger Ebert, however, gave the work two stars, praising its landscapes as beautifully photographed but also concluding, "When the movie was over, I was not sure why Greenaway made it."